 1.)
 Alliteration – Start each word (or at least a significant amount of words) with the same letter.
-My tagline for fiction?
+One of my old tag lines for for fiction?
 Monsters, Misfits, and Mushy Stuff.
 Ronie Kendig’s tagline?
 Rapid-Fire Fiction.
 Pam Halter has a great one with Fairies, Fantasy, and Faith.
 Alliteration sticks in the brain and creates a great starting point for your brand.

 2.)
 Rhyming – Look at Katie Morford’s Create.
 Explore.
 Illuminate.
 She uses the One Word method, but also sneaks in a rhyme between her first and third words.
 The second “buffer” word and the fact that all three of her words directly relate to her mission statement makes this tagline a home run.

 3.)
 Syllables – Let’s go back to Monsters, Misfits, and Mushy Stuff.
 The first three primary words all start with “m”, all have two syllables, and all have the same stress pattern: MONsters, MISfits, MUSHy Stuff.
 This makes for a satisfying mouthful.

 4.)
 Repetition – Repeating the same stress pattern, syllable pattern, or beginning word is a key aspect in many effective taglines.
 Just don’t do it too much or it can get sing-songy in a bad way.

 5.)
 Short and Punchy – Write Inside Out, one of my old taglines, used to be Building Stories From the Inside Out.
 I slimmed it down because it was too long to get through.
 Although I’ll never say a long tagline is out of the question, in general shorter is better.